NahsiN/kodi-file-sync/README.md

 # KodiFileSync 🔄
-If using a central database to manage your Kodi database(s), this project aims to sync _certain_ video file metadata across Kodi versions.
-The metadata includes resume bookmarks, player settings, play counts, last played, etc. The metadata excludes metadata such as movie names, ratings, actors, genres, etc.
+If using a central database server to manage your Kodi library, e.g. [MySQL](https://kodi.wiki/view/MySQL), this project aims to _sync certain video file metadata across Kodi versions_.
+The metadata includes resume type bookmarks, settings such as audio or subtitle track, play counts, last played etc.
+The metadata _excludes_ metadata such as movie/tv show names, ratings, actors, genres etc.

 # Installation